anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Years A, B and C

-* **Matthew 2.1-12** (see BCP) recounts the visit of 'wise men from the East' to the child Jesus in Bethlehem. **Isaiah 60.1-6** says that 'Nations shall come to your light, and kings to the brightness of your dawn', adding that 'They shall bring gold and frankincense'. **Psalm 72.[1-9] 10-15** speaks of kings bringing gifts (including gold) to 'the king'. **Ephesians 3.1-12** (see BCP) is about the Gentiles becoming 'fellow-heirs, members of the same body, and sharers in the promise in Christ Jesus through the gospel'.
+* **Matthew 2.1-12** (see BCP) recounts the visit of 'wise men from the East' to the child Jesus in Bethlehem. **Isaiah 60.1-6** (see BCP+) says that 'Nations shall come to your light, and kings to the brightness of your dawn', adding that 'They shall bring gold and frankincense'. **Psalm 72.[1-9] 10-15** speaks of kings bringing gifts (including gold) to 'the king'. **Ephesians 3.1-12** (see BCP) is about the Gentiles becoming 'fellow-heirs, members of the same body, and sharers in the promise in Christ Jesus through the gospel'.

 ## The Baptism of Christ: Epiphany 1 {#epiphany1}